alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 + This will take **several minutes** to run.

 ### Troubleshooting
-The API call that installs the logging extesnions to the VMs times out after a few minutes, so you may get some extension installation failure messages.
+The API call that installs the logging extensions to the VMs times out after a few minutes, so you may get some extension installation failure messages.
 If so, try re-running the logging set up script.
 In most cases the extensions have actually been successfully installed.